vyos/vyos-documentation/docs/contributing/build-vyos.rst

    outlined in this chapter.

 This will guide you through the process of building a VyOS ISO using Docker_.
-This process has been tested on clean installs of Debian Jessie, Stretch, and Buster.
+This process has been tested on clean installs of Debian Bullseye (11) and Bookworm (12).

 .. _build_docker: